davidlares/davidChain/README.md

 Blocks from a linked list is where the nodes are cryptographically linked together

-#### How do we generate hashes?
+### How do we generate hashes?

 We use all the information present in the block to feed this data to the **SHA256** for getting the 64 bit hexadecimal string.
 All the block data is need but most of the data is immutable,  **SHA256** is a pretty good and solid hashing algorithm, but the main feature of this hash is that is deterministic, this refers to having the same output if we apply the same hash-function (it's not unique by itself).

 We have to change something for changing the hash value and for that, we use the nonce value of the block.

-#### The nonce value
+### The nonce value

 Nonce stands for: Number only used once

 This value is a 32 bits unsigned integer that during the mining process it changes to every possible value and get a new SHA256 hash for evaluation.

-MIners cannot guess the value of the nonce because every time you compare hashes is incremented by one until it finds the goldenHash which determines the number of leading zeros present on the hash.
+Miners cannot guess the value of the nonce because every time you compare hashes is incremented by one until it finds the goldenHash which determines the number of leading zeros present on the hash.

 ## Credits

 - [David E Lares](https://twitter.com/davidlares3)

-## Licence

-- [MIT](